All Episodes

 How do you justify that?

-You said you admired him.
+First of all, Sean, you said you admired him.

 Why do you admire a man like that?

-I also said I also said I admire Dr. Martin Luther King Jr.
+I also said, I also said I admire Dr. Martin Luther King Jr.

-However, I do not advocate everything he said in his 1963.
+However, I do not advocate everything he said in his 1965.

-You're you're not you're not a man of the claw.
+You're not a man of the cloth.

 You're supporting a racist.